 - degrees being pursued,participation in College sports and/or activities,

 - weight and height of members of athletic teams, and

 - degrees, honors and awards received.

 The main purpose of designating the above information as "directory" is to permit the College to include this information in certain publications, such as: listing your name on the graduation program, submitting your awards and accomplishments for publication in a local newspaper, or printing your name in a playbill should you participate in a theater production on campus.
-The College does not release any directory information to commercial entities seeking to conduct solicitations or fund-raising activities.
+All requests by outside parties for Student Directory Information will be considered on an individual basis by the Registrar's Office.
+The College takes very seriously its responsibility to safeguard the privacy of our students.
+As such, most requests for Directory Information of all students (or categories of students) will be denied.
+For example, the College will not release any directory information to individuals or organizations seeking to conduct solicitations or fund-raising activities.

 Nassau Community College honors its duty to protect the confidentiality of student records.
 However, the College may disclose a student's "directory information" without obtaining student's written consent, unless the student has submitted a written "opt out" request, to the Office of the Registrar not to release any directory information pertaining to them.
 The opt-out form will be available in the Office of the Registrar and may be filled out any time.
 Please note that submitting an "opt-out" request will not prevent the College from requiring students to display or disclose their ID card with their N number printed on it when engaging in College-related activities and transactions.